Apple essence lure for use with red ball traps. Works up to 12 weeks to attract apple maggot flies. Nat’l List

-The apple maggot lure vials increase the efficacy of the traps by attracting flies from a distance.
-Situate the vial on the same limb about 12" behind the trap (so the vial is closer to the trunk than the trap is), on the underside of the branch.
-Leave the cap fully secured on the vial; the apple essence scent penetrates the plastic.
+The apple maggot lures increase the efficacy of the traps by attracting flies from a distance.
+Situate the lure on the same limb about 12" behind the trap (so the lure is closer to the trunk than the trap is), on the underside of the branch.
+Leave the packaging fully intact on the lure; the apple essence scent penetrates the plastic.

 8633 Apple Maggot Lure Free Shipping

 Log in to start or resume an order

 These products provide a degree of insect control and will help certified growers meet the requirements of rule 205.206 of the National Organic Program.

 Also consider row covers for excellent protection from insects.

 While we try to stay current with product specifications, product formulations are subject to change without notice.